jstrong013/jstrong013.github.io/_posts/2017-10-30-Office365-Exchange-Online-Litigation-Hold.md

 Moving onto __deletions__, Exchange Online (or Office 365), handles deletions in a certain methodology.
 To remove an item may mean a few things:

-* __Delete__ ñ Describes when an item is deleted from any folder and placed in the ìDeleted Itemsî default folder
+* __Delete__ ‚Äì Describes when an item is deleted from any folder and placed in the ‚ÄúDeleted Items‚Äù default folder
-* __Soft delete__ ñ Describes when an item is deleted from the Deleted Items default folder and placed in the [Recoverable Items folder](https://technet.microsoft.com/en-us/library/ee364755(v=exchg.160).aspx "Recoverable Items folder in Exchange 2016").
+* __Soft delete__ ‚Äì Describes when an item is deleted from the Deleted Items default folder and placed in the [Recoverable Items folder](https://technet.microsoft.com/en-us/library/ee364755(v=exchg.160).aspx "Recoverable Items folder in Exchange 2016").
 Also describes when an Outlook user deletes an item by pressing Shift + Delete, which bypasses the Deleted Items default folder and places the item directly in the Recoverable Items folder.
-* __Hard delete__ ñ Describes when an item is marked to be purged from the mailbox database.
+* __Hard delete__ ‚Äì Describes when an item is marked to be purged from the mailbox database.
 This is also known as a store hard delete.

 A mailbox consists of two locations: a visible location such as Inbox, Calendar, and Deleted Items (Interpersonal messaging [[IPM] subtree](https://msdn.microsoft.com/en-us/library/office/cc842314.aspx) ) and a hidden location (non-IPM subtree).
 One location in the non-IPM subtree is the Recoverable Items folder.
 The Recoverable items folder while not visible to Outlook users is visible when performing eDiscovery operations.
 The Recoverable Items folder consists of:
-* Deletions ñ all items deleted from the Deleted Items default folder (the folder visible in Outlook)
+* Deletions ‚Äì all items deleted from the Deleted Items default folder (the folder visible in Outlook)
 * Versions If In-Place Hold or Litigation Hold is enabled, this subfolder contains the original and modified copies of the deleted items
-* Purges ñ If either Litigation Hold or single item recovery is enabled, this subfolder contains all items that are hard deleted.
+* Purges ‚Äì If either Litigation Hold or single item recovery is enabled, this subfolder contains all items that are hard deleted.
-* Audits ñ If mailbox audit logging is enabled for a mailbox, this subfolder contains the audit log entries.
+* Audits ‚Äì If mailbox audit logging is enabled for a mailbox, this subfolder contains the audit log entries.
-* DiscoveryHolds ñ If In-Place hold is enabled, this subfolder contains all items that meet the hold query parameters and are hard deleted.
+* DiscoveryHolds ‚Äì If In-Place hold is enabled, this subfolder contains all items that meet the hold query parameters and are hard deleted.
-* Calendar Logging ñ This subfolder contains calendar changes that occur within the mailbox.
+* Calendar Logging ‚Äì This subfolder contains calendar changes that occur within the mailbox.

 See graphic below from Microsoft on deletions: